1. How do I become a Host Friend?

 Yes!
 Some Host Friends host two or more students at once.
 Many who have continuing students will host additional new students in subsequent semesters.

-6. Can I request a student from a particular geographic region?
+6. Can I note a particular geographic regional preference for a student?

 7. Do I have to provide a separate room for my student during the homestay?No. We do require the student has a place to sleep and still be able to maintain some privacy.
 If they will be sharing a room with a household member or another student, we require a single gender room.